TikTok: Features

-Videos that users do not want to post yet can be stored in their "drafts".
-The user is allowed to see their "drafts" and post when they find it fitting.
+The "For You" page on TikTok is a endless feed of videos that are recommended to users based on their activity on the app.
+Content is curated by TikTok's artificial intelligence depending on the content a user liked, interacted with, or searched.
+This helps users find new content and creators reach new audiences, in contrast to other social networks that base recommendations on the interactions and relationships between users.

-The app allows users to set their accounts as "private".
+The mobile app allows users to set their accounts as "private".
 When first downloading the app, the user's account is public by default.
 The user can change to private in their settings.
 Private content remains visible to TikTok but is blocked from TikTok users who the account holder has not authorized to view their content.
 Users can choose whether any other user, or only their "friends", may interact with them through the app via comments, messages, or "react" or "duet" videos.
-Users also can set specific videos to either "public", "friends only", or "private" regardless if the account is private or not.
+The "duet" feature was another trademark of Musical.ly.
+The duet feature is also only able to be used if both parties adjust the privacy settings.
+Users can also set specific videos to either "public", "friends only", or "private" regardless if the account is private or not.

+The app allows users to create short videos, which often feature music in the background and can be sped up, slowed down, or edited with a filter.
+They can also add their own sound on top of the background music.
+To create a music video with the app, users can choose background music from a wide variety of music genres, edit with a filter and record a 15-second video with speed adjustments before uploading it to share with others on TikTok or other social platforms.
 Users may send their friends videos, emojis, and messages with direct messaging.
 TikTok has also included a feature to create a video based on the user's comments.
 Influencers often use the "live" feature.
 This feature is only available for those who have at least 1,000 followers and are over 16 years old.
 If over 18, the user's followers can send virtual "gifts" that can be later exchanged for money.